datacarpentry/image-processing/_episodes/02-image-basics.md

 ## BMP

-The file format that comes closest to our preceding conceptualization of images is the Device-Independent Bitmap, or BMP, file format.
+The file format that comes closest to our preceding conceptualisation of images is the Device-Independent Bitmap, or BMP, file format.
 BMP files store raster graphics images as long sequences of binary-encoded numbers that specify the colour of each pixel in the image.